 With Dropbox for Teams you will be able to share content with your team, invite new members to work with files that are kept within specific folders and limit their access and the ability to change anything.

-OneDrive is not new for those who work with Microsoft products.
+OneDrive is not new to those who work with Microsoft products.
 It’s pretty comfortable to use, as you always have access to its storage from your desktop.
 If you need this for cooperative work, you will be able to share documents with your team, enjoying fast load speeds and rely on solid protection for your data.

 All these services are available on the web, Android and iOS.
 You can download software versions of the services as well.